-The Internship Student Handbook contains information about the internship program at Drew University and guidelines on how to arrange an internship for academic credit.
+The Internship Student Handbook contains information about the internship program at Drew University and guidelines on how to arrange to get academic credit for your internship.
 An internship is a unique learning experience within the curriculum of your undergraduate program.

 Please read the Internship Student Handbook before you begin your internship and refer to it during the internship.
-The Assistant Director for Academic Internships/FCSP is available to offer assistance along the way to help make your experience more successful.
-Please contact the Academic Internship Office at (973) 408-3566 or email firstname.lastname@example.org or stop by Sycamore Cottage during our office hours to schedule an appointment.
+The Academic Internship Office is available to help make your experience more successful.
+For more information, please email firstname.lastname@example.org or 973-408-3566.
+Our offices are located in Sycamore Cottage.